andyquin33/insurance-rules-testing-and-premium-validation/README.md

 - Organization discount
 - An effective-date rate change

-I then created 1,000 synthetic policies with different combinations of these characteristics.
+I then created 1,000 test cases with different combinations of these characteristics.

-To build the test population, I used Excel’s `CHOOSE` function together with random-number formulas to assign values to each policy.
-After generating the policies, I copied and pasted the results as values so the test cases would remain fixed instead of changing whenever Excel recalculated.
+To build the test cases, I used Excel’s `CHOOSE` function together with random-number formulas to assign values to each policy.
+After generating the test cases, I copied and pasted the results as values so the test cases would remain fixed instead of changing whenever Excel recalculated.

-For each policy, the workbook calculates an expected premium using the rate book and compares it with a simulated system-generated premium.
-Each test case is marked as PASS or FAIL based on the difference between the two premiums.
+For each test case, I calculated the expected premium using the rate book and compared it with the system-generated premium.
+Each test case is marked as PASS or FAIL based on whether there is a discrepancy between the two premiums.

 Failed cases are grouped by their likely cause and added to an issue log with a recommended action.

 [Download the Excel workbook](Insurance%20Product%20Rules%20Testing%20and%20Premium%20Validation%20Project.xlsx)

 ![Project Overview](premium-validation-screenshots/01_project_overview.png)

-*The workbook is organized into six tabs: Project Overview, Rate Book, Test Cases, Premium Validation, QA Summary, and Issue Log.*

 ## Why I Built This Project